-Does your country enable the administrative, regulatory, law enforcement or, , judicial authorities in charge of efforts against money-laundering to cooperate and exchange information at the national level (article 7, para.
+Does your country enable the administrative, regulatory, law enforcement or, where appropriate, judicial authorities in charge of efforts against money-laundering to cooperate and exchange information at the national level (article 7, para.
 1 (b))?

 Yes No

 If the answer is yes, please describe the channels used for that exchange of information.